boldflight/BibleConverter/test_EPUB/output/judg.md

 [34] Then 10,000 men, well-trained soldiers from all Israel, made a frontal assault against Gibeah; the battle was fierce.
 But the Benjaminites did not realize that disaster was at their doorstep.
 [35] The **Lord** annihilated Benjamin before Israel; the Israelites struck down that day 25,100 sword-wielding Benjaminites.
 [36] Then the Benjaminites saw they were defeated.

+The Israelites retreated before Benjamin, because they had confidence in the men they had hidden in ambush outside Gibeah.
 [37] The men hiding in ambush made a mad dash to Gibeah.
 They attacked and put the sword to the entire city.
 [38] The Israelites and the men hiding in ambush had arranged a signal.
 When the men hiding in ambush sent up a smoke signal from the city, [39] the Israelites counterattacked.
 Benjamin had begun to strike down the Israelites; they struck down about thirty men.
 They said, “There’s no doubt about it!
 They are totally defeated as in the earlier battle.”